 Some universities may have additional requirements that your Study Abroad Advisor will inform you about.
 The additional requirements may include a certain amount of work or internship experience or completing certain courses at MBS (mostly for Dual Degrees) etc.

 There are limited spaces at the host university and therefore space restrictions.
-However, since MBS has such a wide network of partners, students have many study options and most likely get their first choice, provided they qualify and meet all requirements.
+However, since MBS has such a wide network of partners, students have many study options.

-This section outlines the entire process step by step, always explained in the context of either the fall or the spring semester.
+This section outlines the entire process step by step.

 You will find detailed guidance on what needs to be done before going abroad – from initial information and registration to nomination and application.

 The MBS International Center offers a comprehensive Study Abroad Info Session that explains the entire study abroad process.
 Dates and times of the sessions will be announced in advance.
-Prior to the session, students will have the opportunity to officially register for their term abroad through the MoveOn portal.
 Registration in MoveOn is mandatory and constitutes the first step in the outgoing process.

 After the Study Abroad Session, students have time to explore different study options, requirements, and limitations, and to browse the partner university online database.
 We highly recommend scheduling an individual advising session with one of the study abroad advisors.
 For further details, please refer to the section Finding Your University.